-KitchenAid also wanted to address one of the major concerns with siphon coffee makers: safety.
+KitchenAid also wanted to address one of the safety concerns with siphon coffee makers.

 That’s why the heating plate isn’t an open flame like with most burners, and why they included a magnetic lock to keep everything tightly together during the brewing process.

 You still get the same authentic process and flavor of siphon brewed coffee, it just doesn’t require nearly as much cleanup.

 Your siphon orb comes with its own handle, and the basin resembles a standard coffee carafe in almost any machine you’ve ever used.